sora64/phelps-note-taker/README.md

   ## Installation

-  Make sure to initialize npm with by running "npm init -y" in your terminal, and then install the needed packages by also running "npm i" in your terminal.
+  Make sure to initialize npm by running "npm init -y" in your terminal, and then install the needed packages by also running "npm i" in your terminal.
 Start the application by running "npm start" in your terminal.

   ## Usage